jagogardiner/webdev-project/README.md

 # Current to-do/bugs:

 - Website does crash on /locations without MySQL connection to valid database
-- Booking is not fully implemented
 - Administrator dashboard is not implemented
-- Member booking dashboard is not implemented